Who Made Crocs Cool

 Launching in 2018, Drew Barrymore is one of the few non-musician celebrities to collaborate with Crocs.
 The actress and talk show host launched a limited-edition line of Crocs for both women and kids that of course featured the brand’s iconic aesthetic mixed with a touch of Drew’s personal style and embellishments.
 And… the collaboration has been a confirmed hit as the styles are sold out on Crocs’ website.
 It seems that appealing to moms and kids in addition to the coveted Gen-Zenial market proved a worthy risk for the brand to take on!

 Luke Combs / Crocs

 Tied only with Post Malone for the most Crocs collaborations to date is country music superstar, Luke Combs, with a whopping FOUR collabs with the brand.
 And similar to Post Malone, each collaboration is has been more successful than the last.
 Previous designs have featured a wood pattern, another one featuring a camo print, and a third being a fresh take on a Croc slide.
-His latest paid, releasing in November of 2020 are white with a black fleece interior, proving that not even winter weather should keep you from rocking clogs with holes in them.
-This pair again, sold out in minutes and can be found on resale sites for over $200 (they originally retailed for $65).
+His latest collection, releasing in November of 2020, is white with a black fleece interior, proving that not even winter weather should keep you from rocking clogs with holes in them.
+This pair again sold out in minutes and can be found on resale sites for over $200 (they originally retailed for $65).